sebastian89n/code-learning-hub/tools/README.md

   changes

+- **maven** -Maven is a build automation and project management tool for Java and other programming languages, used to streamline the build process, manage project dependencies, and enforce best practices in software development

 - **puml** - PlantUML is a powerful tool for creating diagrams in a simple, text-based format.
 It's widely used in software development and other fields to visualize and communicate complex concepts and systems.